 Patients and caregivers should be advised to carefully read the instructions for use included with the package leaflet before administering the medicinal product.
 In paediatric patients, a caregiver may give injections or a patient may self-inject if a healthcare provider determines that it is appropriate.

+Before using Mounjaro KwikPen, the instructions for use must be read carefully.

 Vial